"I feel like I've fought so hard to try to get people to understand me, or know who I am, or see me for me. And people just don't want to sometimes."

 The real shift came when she started dating Justin Bieber.
 Their 2018 engagement after years of on-and-off friendship thrust her into a different stratosphere of public attention.
 Suddenly, she wasn't just a model from a famous family—she was half of one of the most scrutinized couples in pop culture.

-The Type 3 response to pressure is revealing.
-Rather than retreat, Hailey leaned into achievement.
+Rather than retreat from the spotlight, Hailey leaned into it on her own terms.
 She co-hosted Drop the Mic.
 She guest-judged Next in Fashion.
 She appeared in Justin's documentary.
 Every move was calculated to establish her own identity separate from her husband's.

 Then came Rhode.

-Her relationship with social media reveals classic Type 3 struggles.
-"Being off Instagram is the best thing ever," she's admitted.
+"Being off Instagram is the best thing ever," Hailey has admitted.
 "Whenever I take breaks from it I feel so much better, so much happier as a person... the second I come back on I get immediate anxiety."

 In December 2021, she completed a seven-day intensive therapy program—no phone, hours of therapy daily.
 "I've had to work a lot of this through with a therapist," she explained, "because it had gotten to a point where they'd [the trolls] gotten way too crazy for me, and I was really anxious all the time."

 Rhode wasn't a celebrity vanity project.
-It was a meticulously planned business venture that showcased Hailey's Type 3 strengths at their finest.
+It was a meticulously planned business built on one insight: do fewer things and make them actually work.

 By March 2025, Rhode had generated $212 million in revenue with just ten products.
 The company doubled its consumer base in a single year.
 Then came the ultimate validation: e.l.f. acquired Rhode for $1 billion.